 Make sure that your AWS account is configured correctly, as discussed in the Technical requirements section.

 Step 2.
-Subscribe to the SafeKit AMI

-This Quick Start requires a subscription to the AMI for SafeKit in AWS Marketplace.

-Sign in to your AWS account.

-Open the page for the SafeKit AMI in AWS Marketplace, and then choose Continue to Subscribe.

-Review the terms and conditions for software usage, and then choose Accept Terms.

-You will get a confirmation page, and an email confirmation will be sent to the account owner.
-For detailed subscription instructions, see the AWS Marketplace documentation.

-When the subscription process is complete, exit out of AWS Marketplace without further action.
-Do not provision the software from AWS Marketplace—the Quick Start will deploy the AMI for you.

-Step 3.
 Launch the Quick Start

 Notes The instructions in this section reflect the older version of the AWS CloudFormation console.
 If you’re using the redesigned console, some of the user interface elements might be different.